Before I call Alison Thewliss, let me say that I think it has become obvious to everybody that there might be quite a strict time limit on speeches.

 When did the practice of comparing declared income on Home Office applications with tax returns commence, and what safeguards were put in place to ensure that caseworkers, who are not accountants or tax lawyers, did not put two and two together and come up with five?
 That is exactly what seems to be happening in too many cases.
 We have all read about cases where minor errors were corrected without demur from HMRC and where different sums were declared purely as a result of different accounting periods or rules applying.
 We heard again about cases where the difference was £1.20 or £1.60.

-When was it decided that paragraph 322(5), which Home Office guidance states is usually to be focused on people involved in serious crime, threats to national security, war crimes and travel bans, was remotely appropriate for the sorts of circumstances we have heard about today?
+When was it decided that paragraph 322(5), which Home Office guidance states is usually to be focused on people involved in serious crime, threats to national security, war crimes and travel bans, was remotely appropriate for the circumstances we have heard about today?
 As my hon.
 Friend the Member for Glasgow Central and the hon.
 Member for Ealing Central and Acton (Dr Huq) said, that could have serious implications for applications to travel to other countries.

 No doubt the Minister will flag up, as she has before, examples of where apparently there has been genuine fraud.
 Obviously she cannot publish the details of those cases, and that is understood, but the problems with that being the total response from the Home Office are twofold.
-First, that is utterly contrary to the experience of everyone in the Chamber, as has been relayed, and it seems that yet again the Home Office is using the excuse of a few bad eggs to throw out more than 1,000 people.
+First, it is utterly contrary to the experience of everyone in the Chamber, as has been relayed, and it seems that yet again the Home Office is using the excuse of a few bad eggs to throw out more than 1,000 people.
 Secondly, it is a question of trust.
 I do not think that many members of the public or MPs here—especially after Windrush—will be happy with the Home Office saying, “Trust us.
 We’ll review things and sort it out.”
 If she wants us to have confidence in the process, there must be an independent review of what is going on.
 Will she set that up?

 Finally—and most crucially of all—what steps can be taken to allow those individuals to live their lives here while they challenge what appear, in many cases, to be absolutely perverse decisions?
 Individuals and families are facing destitution and bankruptcy because of the outrageous changes to appeal rights made in 2014 and 2016.
 If the immigration system was just and respected the rule of law, they would all have an in-country right of appeal to a tribunal and their leave to remain would be automatically extended so that they could still work until the appeal process had been completed.
 What will the Minister do about that?